Jaka (wrestler)

 Jonathan Echevarria (February 12, 1986 – September 7, 2025), better known by his ring name Jaka, was an American professional wrestler.
-He was best known for his work in Beyond Wrestling, Game Changer Wrestling, and Evolve.
-He also made appearances for WWE, All Elite Wrestling (AEW), BRCW, WIF and the National Wrestling Alliance (NWA).
+He was best known for his work in Beyond Wrestling, Game Changer Wrestling, Evolve and BRCW.
+He also made appearances for WWE, All Elite Wrestling (AEW), and the National Wrestling Alliance (NWA).

 Professional wrestling career

 Game Changer Wrestling (2015–2016)

 In March 2015, Jaka made his Game Changer Wrestling debut at the time it was then called Jersey Championship Wrestling.
 He made his last GCW appearance on March 12, 2016, at To Crown A Champion, defeating Matt Macintosh.

 Evolve (2016–2018)

 Jaka made his Evolve debut on November 12, 2016, at Evolve 72, where he teamed up with Chris Dickinson and they defeated Darby Allin and Tony Nese.
 On April 22, 2017, at Evolve 82, they defeated their Catch Point stablemates Fred Yehi and Tracy Williams to win the Evolve Tag Team Championship.
 Dickinson and Jaka would win the titles again at September 23, at Evolve 93.
 They held the titles until October 28, 2018, when they lost them to the Street Profits at Evolve 114.